 Here are the 4 types of cosmetic dental implants.

-As the name implies, single stage dental implants can usually be completed in a single session.
+As the name implies, single stage dental implants (also known as same day dental implants) can usually be completed in a single session.
 It’s a procedure Dr. Puckett is quite fond of because it gets you in and out quickly with less hassle.
 We first place a longer implant into your jaw so it’s on the jaw bone, with the top of the implant level with the gum tissue.
 We then stitch and close the gum tissue with the head of the implant still visible.
 Months later into the healing process, we attach the implant to the exposed head without the need for additional surgery.

 Two-Stage Dental Implant